institut-de-genomique/BoardION/docs/installation.md

 The server requires no installation as it is in R but requires several R packages.
 Therefore an installation with docker or singularity is proposed.

-To build the docker run in the app folder:
+To build the docker in the app folder:
 ```
 docker build -t boardion-app ./
 ```